bjwbell/content_shell/README.md

    Section `Prepare an environment for the run` and subsection - `Properties Content`.

 # buildbot
-Execute `buildbot-master-slave.sh` to setup up a buildbot master and slave in the current directory.
+Execute `buildbot/buildbot-master-slave.sh` to setup up a buildbot master and slave in the current directory.